Contact Center vs. Call Center Comparison

 3. Workforce Management

 Call centers depend largely on manpower.
 When an agent answers or makes a phone call, they can no longer make another one, so their time is consumed entirely by that one phone call.
-As a result, you’ll need to hire more people if you receive a larger amount of phone calls, such as during peak hours and certain seasons.
+As a result, you’ll need to hire more people if you receive a larger number of phone calls, such as during peak hours and certain seasons.

 Compared to call centers, contact centers provide businesses the option to scale their customer service without having to expand their teams.
 Contact center agents can handle multiple chats or email conversations, allowing them to provide faster resolutions in larger volumes without compromising the customer experience and thereby reducing the need to hire more people.